-FDNS Site Visits to Root Out Marriage Fraud in Family Based I-130 Cases04 Jun 2014
+FDNS Site Visits to Root Out Marriage Fraud in Family Based I-130 Cases05 Sep 2023

-The Fraud Detection and National Security Directorate (FDNS) of the U.S. Citizenship and Immigration Services (USCIS) is responsible for conducting site visits, when needed, at the homes of married couples in spousal permanent residence (“green card”) cases, which are filed using the I-130 form.
-This is in an effort to identify and investigate potential incidences of marriage fraud used to illegally secure immigration benefits.
-While site visits are not performed in the majority of these types of cases, petitioners and beneficiaries should at least be aware of the possibility.
+The Fraud Detection and National Security Directorate (FDNS) of the U.S. Citizenship and Immigration Services (USCIS) is responsible for conducting site visits, when needed, at the homes of married couples in spousal permanent residence (“green card”) cases.
+This is an effort to identify and investigate potential marriage fraud.
+While site visits are not performed in a majority of these types of cases, petitioners and beneficiaries should be aware of the possibility.

 FDNS Data Collection and Data System